khanhtrq/OMNI-DC-Canopy-Height/README.md

 cd src
 sh testing_script/demo.sh
 ```
+Note: Do NOT directly run `demo.py`.
+The model configs are different than default and can cause shape mismatch when loading the checkpoints.

 We prepare example images under the `figures` folder.
 Results are saved under `experiments`.

 To run with your own data, prepare an rgb image and the corresponding sparse depth map as an npy file: 1) with the same resolution as the image; 2) 0 values indicate unknown depth.